 For the entire Middle East, the proven reserve figures are around 650 billion barrels, or about two-thirds of a world total of around one trillion.
 But petroleum geologists have long known this is far too “conservative” an estimate, and too heavily slanted to the Middle East.

-There is no doubt that the traditional hostility between Latin American nations and the oil industry, once at least nominally American, had been a factor holding back oil reserve estimates in Venezuela and Mexico.
+There is no doubt that the traditional hostility between Latin American nations and the once-US based oil industry had been a factor holding back oil reserve estimates in Venezuela and Mexico.
 Nor is there any doubt that the under-counted Latin American reserves would have upset OPEC production quotas if they had suddenly been counted in the 1980s and 90s.

 The usual explanation, repeated in this Wikipedia article, is that “the total amount of unconventional oil resources in the world considerably exceeds the amount of conventional oil reserves, but are much more difficult and expensive to develop.”

 How “much more” expensive?
 Is it so much more that the reserves can’t be counted?
 But the fact is that Canadian and Venezuelan tar sands and heavy oils require a fraction of the total sale price to upgrade and ship from remote locations.
 The amount can be significant in a volatile market.
 But it is in the neighborhood of 15 to 30 percent at most.

 So now we have the information equivalent of the BP gulf of Mexico blowout.
 We now know the vast extent of the Marcellus Shale gas reserves and the Canadian oil sands and the Arctic reserves.
 We now know that there were trillions and trillions of barrels of oil in the geosynclinal trough from the Orinoco River to the Falkland Islands.

 Imagine if we had known that in the 1980s and 90s.
 The sad thing is, we did.
 Or at least, the scientists did.